solana-labs/solana/book/src/bank-forks.md

 ## Architecture

 The basic design idea is to maintain a DAG of forks.
-Each fork points back to a single ancestor.
-The DAG is initialized with a root.
+The DAG is initialized with a *root*.
 Each subsequent fork must descend from the root.

 ## Active Forks